 For dessert, we had cupcakes decorated with a teddy graham, and of course a chocolate teddy bear cake!
 I have pretty much zero cake decorating experience, but this cake really wasn’t too much trouble to make!
 I found my inspiration and a great tutorial for the cake at My Three Tiny Things.

-We all sat down on the ground with our teddy bears to picnic at a homemade low picnic table.
+We all sat down with our teddy bears for our at home picnic at a homemade low picnic table.
 I made it in just a few minutes with wooden crates and wood boards.
 We covered the table with kraft paper and set out colored pencils.
 The little ones colored on the table while they ate lunch.

 I made a simple beehive pinata out of a balloon and newspaper, which made for a fun decoration, and was a huge hit for our rough and tumble boy!

 The highlight was probably when the kids made honey bee slime complete with little wooden bees to stick inside.
-Unfortunately this was about the time I really forgot to take pictures!
+Unfortunately this was about the time I really forgot to take pictures without all the kids in them!
 I am definitely glad we covered the table with paper because clean up was easy.
 It was some seriously messy fun!

 In between eating lunch, pinata and slime making, the kids played on the swing set and jumped in our little bounce house, and there was actually time to sit and chat with the other Mamas.
 I call that a win!

 Do you have any low key birthday party ideas or themes to share?